Sambucus nigra 'Aurea' - 30-40 CM C2

 Bulletpoints

-* beautiful foliage * suitable for flowering hedges * the flowers are favoured by bees, bumblebees and hoverflies * fragrant flowers * tolerates pruning * easy to care for * resistant to urban climates, salt air tolerant
+* beautiful foliage * suitable for flowering hedges * the blossoms are highly favoured by bees, bumblebees and hoverflies * fragrant flowers * tolerates pruning * easy to care for * resistant to urban climates, salt air tolerant

 Bark